On the benefits of self-taught learning for brain decoding: Discussion

 In neuroimaging, many sources of variability can impact the results of an experiment and the generalizability of the results.
 Here, we investigated the generalizability of our model by assessing the benefits of pre-training on a heterogeneous dataset (BrainPedia).
 While this dataset was heterogeneous in terms of the studies that were included, all maps were obtained using the same processing pipeline.
 Multiple studies have shown that the exact pipeline used to obtain an fMRI result can have a non-negligeable impact on fMRI statistic maps~\citep{carp_plurality_2012, botvinik2020variability}.
-In the future, using a more variable dataset with statistic map from different studies but also processed using different pipelines would be of great interest.
-In a recent study~\cite{vu_fmri_2020}, the authors tried to compare the performance of different classifiers trained on fMRI 3D volumes series obtained with various scenarios of minimal preprocessing pipelines. {A similar experiment was recently made by} \cite{pipeline_invariant} {who found that preprocessing pipeline selection can impact the performance of a supervised classifier.} Comparing the adaptation capacities of models on volumes preprocessed with different pipelines could be also interesting to evaluate the impact of analytical variability on deep learning with fMRI.
+In the future, investigating performance of classification on a more variable target dataset with statistic maps from different studies but also processed using different pipelines would be of great interest.
+In a recent study~\cite{vu_fmri_2020}, the authors tried to compare the performance of different classifiers trained on fMRI 3D volumes series obtained with various scenarios of minimal preprocessing pipelines. {A similar experiment was recently made by} \cite{pipeline_invariant} {who found that preprocessing pipeline selection can impact the performance of a supervised classifier.} Comparing the adaptation capacities of models on volumes preprocessed with different pipelines could be also interesting to evaluate the impact of analytical variability on deep learning with fMRI {and to see if the generalizability of our pre-trained models also works for inter-pipeline differences}.

+{Note that self-supervised (instead of self-taught) learning could have also been used to pre-train our model, as it was done by}\cite{self_sup}{ who designed self-supervised learning frameworks, inspired by the field of natural language processing, to pre-train mental state decoding models.
+Self-supervised learning is a supervised machine learning setting where the supervision is generated directly from the data and the model is pre-trained using a supervised surrogate task.
+Self-supervised is particularly relevant if the surrogate task is close to the final one targeted by the user, e.g. if they can share the same feature representation.
+It is possible that, by designing a relevant supervised surrogate task that could be relevant for all very diverse usage of our model, the pre-trained model would have performed better than the one presented in this article.
+Designing and experimenting with such a surrogate supervised task could be interesting for future work}.